fmemuir/COASTGUARD/README.md

 and navigate to the folder with the repository files.
 If you downloaded the code zip file manually, it's recommended you extract the files to a new local folder rather than keeping it in your Downloads!.

-Navigate to the repository folder and then create a new `conda` environment named `coastlearn` with all the required packages by entering this command (make sure you're in the repo folder!):
+Navigate to the repository folder and then create a new `conda` environment named `coastguard` with all the required packages by entering this command (make sure you're in the repo folder!):

 ```
-cd CoastLearn
+cd coastguard

-conda env create -f coastlearn_environment.yml
+conda env create -f coastguard_environment.yml
 ```
 Please note that solving and building the environment can take some time (minutes to hours depending on the the nature of your base environment).
-Once this step is complete, all the required packages will have been installed in an environment called `coastlearn`.
+Once this step is complete, all the required packages will have been installed in an environment called `coastguard`.
 Always make sure that the environment is activated with:

 ```
-conda activate coastlearn
+conda activate coastguard
 ```
 ### 1.3 Activate Google Earth Engine API